CNAG-Biomedical-Informatics/convert-pheno/docs/faq.md

 ??? faq "Should I export my REDCap project as _raw data_ or as _labels_ for use with `Convert-Pheno`?"

-    For use with `Convert-Pheno`, you should export your REDCap project as **CSV / Microsoft Excel (raw data)**.
+    For use with `Convert-Pheno`, we recommend that you export your REDCap project as **CSV / Microsoft Excel (raw data)**.
 It's important to include the corresponding dictionary file with your export.
 For detailed instructions on how to prepare your export correctly, refer to the [Convert-Pheno tutorial](https://cnag-biomedical-informatics.github.io/convert-pheno/tutorial/#how-to-convert).

     <figure markdown>
       ![REDCap export](img/redcap-export.png){ width="300" }